abhinavprakash199/-Device-Characterization-Lab/README.md

 ## <h1 id="header-2_4">Experiement 2.3: Measurement of Resonance & Cutoff frequency from RLC Filters</h1>
 **Equipments Required:**
-- Resistance and Capacitor (Resistance =  1kohms with precision of ±0.1 ohm and Capacitor)
+- Resistance , Capacitor and Inductor (Resistance =  1kohms with precision of ±0.1 ohm , Capacitor of 0.2uFarad and Inductor of 1mHenry with precision of ±0.1 ohm )
 - Multimeter
 - BNC(Bayonet Nut Coupling) Cables
 - RMT2054 Oscilloscope